tivole/Numerary/Nonlinear_Systems_of_Equations/Newton_Method/README.md

 # Usage

-Imagine that we want to integrate the following expression:
+Imagine that we want to solve the following expression:

 <p align="center">
     <img src="img/example.png">